-The purpose of the Cape Town Convention Academic Project (CTCAP) is to facilitate and further the study and assessment of the Convention and its Protocols, for the benefit of scholars, students, practising lawyers, judges, government officials, and others working in the relevant industries, including by the provision of information on, and education about, the Convention and its Protocols.
+The purpose of the Cape Town Convention Academic Project (CTCAP) is to facilitate and further the study and assessment of the Convention and its Protocols for the benefit of scholars, students, practising lawyers, judges, government officials, and others working in the relevant industries, including by providing information on and education about the Convention and its Protocols.

 The Project is a joint undertaking between the University of Cambridge and UNIDROIT.
 The Aviation Working Group (AWG) is the founding sponsor of the Project.
 To learn more click here.